Inès Ait Abdelmalek

 Research Assistant – Research Team on Trans Youth and Their Families (ErJTF)

 Inès Ait Abdelmalek is a student pursuing a bachelor’s degree in Psychology at the University of Montreal.
 From the beginning of their academic career, they have been involved in various areas of research such as social neuroscience, social psychology and behavioural neuroscience.
 Inès has been a research assistant for the Canada Research Chair on Transgender Children and Their Families since 2021 under the supervision of Annie Pullen Sansfaçon and is a member of the Research Team on Trans Youth and Their Families (ErJTF).
 They have been working on raising awareness among students and professionals in health and social services on the barriers faced by trans and non-binary people to improve their access to services and their quality of care.
-Inès has an insatiable curiosity about human behaviour and development and is focused on LGBTQ2+ wellness, trans and non-binary issues, and sex, gender and sexual orientation as variables.
-More broadly, Inès is interested in the mental health of marginalized communities, attachment within relationships, neurodiversity and personality disorders.
+Inès has an insatiable curiosity for human behaviour and development and is focused on LGBTQ2S+ wellness, awareness of trans and non-binary issues, and sex, gender and sexual orientation as research variables.
+More broadly, Inès is interested in the mental health of marginalized communities, attachment within interpersonal relationships, personality disorders and neurodiversity.

 Research Assistant – Trans indigenous Talking circle project